ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 42. Doppelgangers (Act 3 recurring enemies) should have a +33% HP boost.
 So do Illithids.
 43. Implemented fixes/nerfs from CatDude concerning Arcane Augmentation and Vecna's Robes.
 44. Added If Fate Chose Differently, which gives Wyll a Shadowheart-like points system that influences him to make his own decision about breaking or keeping his pact.
 45. Added Sword of Justice Upgradeable.
+And nerfed.
 46. Added Mordekainen Presents Lizardfolk.
 47. Added Sheltering Steel.
+And nerfed.
 48. Added my own take on "Unique Stat Bonus for Companions."
 Reducing the bonuses to all origins (mostly) to +1 to 2 stats, and +1 to 2 skills.
     * Asterion has +1 DEX/CHA, performance/acrobatics.
     * Jaheira has +1 DEX/WIS, history/survival.